 Nevertheless, said Pamuntjak, “the world is experiencing a seismic shift on how we pay attention to women.
 Even I have been affected by heightened feminist awareness.”

-Pasion-Flores said that as a publisher she is always on the lookout for women’s writing and when she is in the process of editing a book she looks closely “at the treatment of women’s characters.
-If I find something offensive, we will discuss this with the writer.
+Pasion-Flores said that as a publisher, she’s always on the lookout for women’s writing and when she’s in the process of editing a book she looks closely “at the treatment of women’s characters.
+If I find something offensive, we’ll discuss this with the writer.
 It’s to help bring out a great story all the while with careful reading.”

 Even in her own work, a collection of short stories called For Love and Kisses, she found she had been affected by the social culture in the Philippines where “there is a deeply ingrained sense of shame among women and women should be seen and not heard.”